Protein Quiz Answers

 Foods that contain all of the essential amino acids are called “complete proteins.”
 These complete protein foods are generally animal foods.
 Plant foods do not, as a rule, have complete proteins, but by eating combinations of plant foods, called “complementary proteins,” you can obtain a complete protein.
 For example, when you eat pinto beans with rice, such as is often found in Mexican cuisine, you are obtaining a complete protein.
 The beans and rice complement each other, in that each has some of the essential amino acids and when eaten together, they provide all of the essential amino acids.

 Vegetarians and Vegans, in particular, need to be aware of the importance of the essential amino acids.
-If you are interested in this subject, please click on the Vegetarian link for more information.

 Question #3.
 These foods are significant sources of protein: